Mahi-markus/hotel_info_LLM/README.md

 ## Features

-1. Rewrites property titles and descriptions using the Ollama model.
+1. Rewrites property titles and descriptions using the Gemini model.
 2. Stores the rewritten information in the `properties` table.
 3. Generates summaries for properties and saves them in the `summaries` table.
 4. Generates ratings and reviews for properties and saves them in the `ratings_reviews` table.